tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 - **C# DI Single Page APIs**: Implements single page APIs using C# Dependency Injection (DI) to manage the lifecycle of services and ensure efficient resource utilization.

 ### Frontend Interface
-- **Dashboard**: Develops a simple web dashboard using Flask (Python) and HTML/JavaScript to display the results of the fraud detection process, including visualizations of flagged claims and their associated fraud scores.
+- **Dashboard**: Develops a web dashboard using Flask (Python) and HTML/JavaScript to display the results of the fraud detection process, including visualizations of flagged claims and their associated fraud scores.
 - **Claim Submission Interface**: Includes a form for submitting new claims, which are processed by the backend and scored for fraud risk.

 ### Monitoring and Logging